Quarkus Flow Workshop

 3. Lab 3 – Events with YAML workflows

-4. Lab 4 – Agentic workflows
+4. Lab 4 – Agentic workflows (Java DSL)

-Where to look for the code
+Where to find the code

 The snippets in these labs reference the same example code used across the documentation: